How To Dry Clean Your Clothes At Home Sustainably

 Hand Washing

-Many wool, silk, and cotton dry clean only clothes can withstand handwashing at home.
+Many wool, silk, and cotton dry clean-only clothes can withstand handwashing at home.
+Here’s how to do it:

-1. Fill your sink or bucket with cold water, and add a mild detergent.
+• Fill your sink or bucket with cold water, and add a mild detergent.
 Mix a little to create a foam.
-For wool products, use a specialist wool detergent.
+For silk or wool products, use a specialist detergent, like these ones from The Lab Co. – available at Ethical Superstore.

 Before washing your dry clean only leather jacket, or other types of leather clothing, be sure to carefully read the care instructions on the label first.